Alleged Boogaloo member pleads guilty to terrorism charge

-Prosecutors say Teeter and another man, Michael Robert Solomon, 30, built firearms suppressors that authorities believed the pair sold to Hamas.
-They also allegedly offered to fight as mercenaries for the group, authorities said.
+Teeter admitted he and another man, Michael Robert Solomon, 30, built firearms suppressors that they delivered to an informant and an undercover FBI employee, believing they were going to Hamas, according to Teeter’s plea agreement.
+Authorities have said the pair also offered to fight as mercenaries for the group.

 According to the Star Tribune, Teeter said during his plea hearing that he believed the suppressors would be used by Hamas’ military wing.

-Note: This story was first published on Dec.
-16, 2020.
-It was updated Dec.
-17, 2020, to correct that, according to his plea agreement, Benjamin Teeter admitted that he his co-defendant delivered suppressors to an informant and an undercover FBI employee, believing they were going to Hamas.